Chen Zhongliu

-Chen Zhongliu (陈中流 (Chén Zhōngliú); born 30 September 1993 in Duyun) is a Chinese football player.
+Chen Zhongliu (陈中流 (Chén Zhōngliú); born 30 September 1993 in Duyun) is a Chinese former football player.
 He is of the Dong Chinese ethnic minority.

 Club career

 Chen joined Hangzhou Greentown youth team system from Shenzhen Yantian Sports School in 2006.
 In 2011, he was loaned to China League Two club Wenzhou Provenza for one year.
 Chen played 16 times in the 2011 league season.
 He was promoted to Hangzhou Greentown's first team squad by Takeshi Okada in 2012.
 Okada described Chen as a high potential player, and he said that even in Japan or Netherlands, it's hard to find a player at Chen's age could play as good as Chen did.

 On 11 March 2012, Chen made his Super League debut in the first round of the season which Hangzhou Greentown played against Qingdao Jonoon.
 However, after he was late for training for three times, Chen was sent to the U19 team by Okada in April.
 Chen returned to the first team in June and played in the third round of the 2012 Chinese FA Cup, in which Hangzhou Greentown beat Shanghai Tellace 3-0 on 26 June.
 On 23 July, he scored his first senior goal in the fourth round of the FA Cup, in which Hangzhou Greentown beat Chengdu Blades 2–1.

 In February 2018, Chen transferred to Chinese Super League side Chongqing Dangdai Lifan.
 He would not play for Chongqing in his debut season and was moved to the reserve squad in the following season before joining second tier club Suzhou Dongwu on 9 September 2020.
 After one season with Suzhou, Chen would join top tier club Cangzhou Mighty Lions on 31 March 2021.
 He would go on to make his debut in a league game on 9 May 2021 against Guangzhou F.C. in a 2-0 defeat.